Bold Fonts

 A note on legibility

 Heavy doesn't automatically mean clear.
-Dense strokes can close up counters and blur fine detail at small sizes, so we'd keep the boldest cuts at display scale and hand the captions to something lighter. fonts with open, generous counters are the ones that survive being shrunk.
+Dense strokes can close up counters and blur fine detail at small sizes, so we'd keep the boldest cuts at display scale and hand the captions to something lighter.
+Fonts with open, generous counters are the ones that survive being shrunk.

 Not quite.
 The bold weight of a text family is one option within a system, while the fonts in this category are designed from the ground up to be heavy.
 Their proportions, spacing, and counters are drawn for impact rather than scaled up from a lighter master.